kristopolous/fiction/framework.md

 It's worth looking into the second option.
 Here's some example of what you could do.

-### Enormously restrict the language to be merely short-circuit compound statements.
+### Enormously restrict the language to make all refactoring efforts futile

-So we would like to eliminate people from writing easy to maintain commprehensible code like this:
+In our templating language, we would like to eliminate the ability to write maintainable, comprehensible code like this:

     if (x) {
       let w = something(x);